aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/calculate-formulas/implement-custom-calculation-engine-to-extend-the-default-calculation-engine-of-aspose-cells/_index.md

 ## **Implement Custom Calculation Engine**

 Aspose.Cells has a powerful calculation engine that can calculate almost all of the Microsoft Excel formulas.
-Despite this, it also allows you to extend the default calculation engine which provides you greater power and flexibility.
+Nevertheless, it also allows you to extend the default calculation engine, which provides you greater power and flexibility.

 The following property and classes are used in implementing this feature.